List of members of the People's Assembly (Syria), 2020–2024

-This is a list of deputies elected to the Syrian People's Assembly for the 2020–2024 term, following the parliamentary elections held on 19 July 2020, after being postponed from the original date of 13 April 2020.
+This is a list of members elected to the 3rd People's Assembly, following the parliamentary elections held on 19 July 2020, after being postponed from the original date of 13 April 2020.
 The election took place during the ongoing Syrian Civil War and amid the global COVID-19 pandemic, marking the third parliamentary election conducted during the conflict.

 The Ba'ath Party-led National Progressive Front retained its dominant position, winning 183 of the 250 seats, maintaining a reduced two-thirds majority.
 The elections were boycotted by most opposition groups, both within Syria and in exile.